-Examples include the high-purity milling of ceramic monoliths and various glass products.
+The high-purity fragmentation of ceramic monoliths and various glass products can be mentioned here as an example.
 The low-contamination shock wave process can be used to obtain high-purity reusable material fractions.